Erik-Debye/CattailsMods/README.md

 # CattailsMods
-A colection of self-made mods for Cattails the game.
+A colection of self-made mods for my partner for use in Cattails the game.
 Each mod includes an install directory and uninstall directory

 INSTALLATION